-The European Anglers Alliance suggests the following regulations and actions concerning Baltic cod for 2024:
+The European Anglers Alliance suggests the following regulations and actions concerning Baltic cod for 2026:

-- Recreational fishing opportunities for cod must be preserved. - Consider a combination of management measures that ensures equivalent protection at simultaneous higher anglers' satisfaction: introduce a maximum landing size for anglers, increase the minimum landing size and combine both with seasonal closures and bag limits1; intensify the dialogue between the interest groups, science, and politics. - No dedicated fishing activities on spawning cod. - Improvement and obligatory use of selective gear to reduce bycatch of cod in commercial fisheries is urgently needed. - Investigate and consider the impact of cormorant predation on cod stocks^{2,3,4}.
+- Recreational fishing opportunities for cod must be preserved. - Consider a combination of management measures that ensures equivalent protection at simultaneous higher anglers' satisfaction: introduce a maximum landing size for anglers, increase the minimum landing size and combine both with seasonal closures and bag limits1; intensify the dialogue between the interest groups, science, and politics. - No dedicated fishing activities on spawning cod. - Improvement and obligatory use of selective gear to reduce bycatch of cod in commercial fisheries is urgently needed. - Adoption of the Framework towards development of a European Management Plan for the Great Cormorant2 to reduce the impact of cormorant predation on cod stocks^{3,4,5}.

-The International Council for the Exploration of the Sea (ICES) published its catch recommendations for western Baltic cod5 (Gadus morhua) on May 31, for the year 2024.
+The International Council for the Exploration of the Sea (ICES) published its catch recommendations for western Baltic cod6 (Gadus morhua) on May 28 2025, for the years 2026 and 2027.
 Current scientific information shows that the western Baltic cod stock suffers from both environmental factors affecting reproductive success, a previous history of overfishing and that selective commercial fishing gears that could reduce bycatch of small cod have not yet been utilised.